How will meditation heal you?

 Meditation may clear away the information overload that builds up every day and contributes to your stress.

-You will receive new perspectives on stressful situations, increasing self-awareness, focusing on the present situations, reducing negative emotions.
+You will receive new perspectives on stressful situations, increase self-awareness, focus on the present situations, and reduce negative emotions.

 It will help to increase your imagination and creativity but also increasing patience and tolerance.

 There is a lot of evidence that meditation improves many medical conditions, like high blood pressure, irritable bowel syndrome, heart disease, depression, asthma, anxiety, chronic pain( very effective in combination with breathing techniques), sleep problems, tension headaches( migraines) and even cancer.